EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/01_devtools/README.md

 3. Answer: why is this guarded by `DEV`, and what does the Vue panel show on a production build?

+→ **Done when** the Vue marks are visible in the Performance panel and you have the widest render duration written down.

-### 2. Find the render nobody asked for — the clock
+### 2. Find the render nobody asked for — the clock (`src/App.vue`)

 1. In the Vue panel, open the **Timeline**, start recording, and **do nothing at all** for five seconds.